mahesh031/aws-jump-host-scripts/README.md

 Hence, come up with the script which does this for us.

+Note: Script fetches SSH user id from the git account.

 Pre-requisites:
 ---------------
 AWS Profile with valid access and secret key created under "./aws/credentials" file.</br>